 Chapter Content Relevant ISAs How to assess the identified risks of material misstatement in the financial statements.
-240, 315
+240, 315 (Revised)

-- 1. Refer to ISA 230 for a more complete list of documentation required. - 2.
-Planning (ISA 300) is a continual and iterative process throughout the audit. - 3.
-RMM = Risks of material misstatement.
+- 1. Refer to ISA 230 for a more complete list of documentation required.
+2. Planning (ISA 300) is a continual and iterative process throughout the audit.
+3. RMM = Risks of material misstatement.

-Paragraph # Relevant Extracts from ISAs 240.25 In accordance with ISA 315, the auditor shall identify and assess the risks of material misstatement due to fraud at the financial statement level, and at the assertion level for classes of transactions, account balances and disclosures.
+Paragraph # Relevant Extracts from ISAs 240.25 In accordance with ISA 315 (Revised), the auditor shall identify and assess the risks of material misstatement due to fraud at the financial statement level, and at the assertion level for classes of transactions, account balances and disclosures.
 240.26 When identifying and assessing the risks of material misstatement due to fraud, the auditor shall, based on a presumption that there are risks of fraud in revenue recognition, evaluate which types of revenue, revenue transactions or assertions give rise to such risks.
 Paragraph 47 specifies the documentation required where the auditor concludes that the presumption is not applicable in the circumstances of the engagement and, accordingly, has not identified revenue recognition as a risk of material misstatement due to fraud.
 (Ref: Para.
-A28-A30) 240.27 The auditor shall treat those assessed risks of material misstatement due to fraud as significant risks and accordingly, to the extent not already done so, the auditor shall obta an understanding of the entity's related controls, including control activities, relevant to risks.
+A28-A30) 240.27 The auditor shall treat those assessed risks of material misstatement due to fraud as significant risks and accordingly, to the extent not already done so, the auditor shall obtain an understanding of the entity's related controls, including control activities, relevant to such risks.
 (Ref: Para.
 A31-A32) 315.25 The auditor shall identify and assess the risks of material misstatement at: (a) the financial statement level; and (Ref: Para.
-A105-A108) (b) the assertion level for classes of transactions, account balances, and disclosures (Ref: PA109-A113) to provide a basis for designing and performing further audit procedures.
-315.26 For this purpose, the auditor shall: (a) Identify risks throughout the process of obtaining an understanding of the entity and its environment, including relevant controls that relate to the risks, and by considering the classes of transactions, account balances, and disclosures in the financial statements; (Ref: Para.
-A114-A115) (b) Assess the identified risks, and evaluate whether they relate more pervasively to the financial statements as a whole and potentially affect many assertions; (c) Relate the identified risks to what can go wrong at the assertion level, taking account of relevant controls that the auditor intends to test; and (Ref: Para.
-A116-A118) (d) Consider the likelihood of misstatement, including the possibility of multiple misstatements, and whether the potential misstatement is of a magnitude that could result in a material misstatement.
+A122-A125) (b) the assertion level for classes of transactions, account balances, and disclosures (Ref: Para.
+A126-A131) to provide a basis for designing and performing further audit procedures.

+Relevant Extracts from ISAs Paragraph # 315.26 For this purpose, the auditor shall: (a) Identify risks throughout the process of obtaining an understanding of the entity and its environment, including relevant controls that relate to the risks, and by considering the classes of transactions, account balances, and disclosures (including the quantitative or qualitative aspects of such disclosures) in the financial statements; (Ref: Para.
+A132-A136) (b) Assess the identified risks, and evaluate whether they relate more pervasively to the financial statements as a whole and potentially affect many assertions; Relate the identified risks to what can go wrong at the assertion level, taking account of relevant controls that the auditor intends to test; and (Ref: Para.
+A137-A139) (d) Consider the likelihood of misstatement, including the possibility of multiple misstatements, and whether the potential misstatement could result in a material misstatement.
+(Ref: Para.
+A140)